cran/VetResearchLMM/README.md

 # VetResearchLMM
 ## Introduction

-**VetResearchLMM** has R  codes and data sets for Linear Mixed Models: An Introduction with applications in Veterinary Research by Duchateau, L. and Janssen, P. and Rowlands, G. J. (ISBN 92-9146-038-9).
+**VetResearchLMM** has R  codes and data sets for Linear Mixed Models: An Introduction with applications in Veterinary Research by Duchateau, L. and Janssen, P. and Rowlands, G. J.

 ## Installation

 ### Stable Version
-Stable version of the package avialabe on CRAN.
+Stable version of the package avialabe on [CRAN](https://cran.r-project.org/package=VetResearchLMM) can be installed using:

 ```{r}
 install.packages('VetResearchLMM')